microsoft/hi-ml/docs/source/authentication.md

 The `hi-ml` package uses two possible ways of authentication with Azure.
 The default is what is called "Interactive Authentication".
 When you submit a job to Azure via `hi-ml`, this will use the credentials you used in the browser when last logging into Azure.
-If there are no credentials yet, you should see instructions printed out to the console about how to log in.
+If there are no credentials yet, you should see instructions printed out to the console about how to log in using your browser.

 Alternatively, you can use a so-called Service Principal.